shiyonglu/database_javascript/exercise2/README.md

 In this exercise, you will further enhance your SQL fluency using the XAMPP framework (Apache web server + MySql)
 1. Download and install XAMPP (https://www.apachefriends.org/).
-2. Launch XAMPP control panel (by searching XAMPP in the search box).
+2. Launch the XAMPP control panel by searching XAMPP in the search box.
-3. Start the Apache Web server and the MySql database server by clicking their start button.
+3. Start the Apache Web server and the MySql database server by clicking their respective start buttons.
 4. Click the Admin button on the MySql row to start the phpMyAdmin web interface to interact with MySql via GUI and SQL statements.
 5. CREATE 10 tables using SQL create table statements inside XAMPP/mysql
 6. INSERT at least 10 tuples in each of the table.